-Lines 50 and 60 could have been abbreviated to the rather more straightforward :=
+Lines 50 and 60 could have been abbreviated to the rather more straightforward:

-50 NEXT J. I
+50 NEXT J,I

-Just make sure you keep everything in the right order, and don't have more than 26 loops in action at the same time, otherwise the computer will blow its stack (computing joke).
+Just make sure that you keep everything in the right order, and don't have more than 26 loops in action at the same time, otherwise the computer will blow its stack.
+It is also very easy to generate a 'No FOR' error message if you inadvertently jump out of a FOR ...
+NEXT loop, so don't do it!